 You will encounter your first peer-reviewed scientific article this week (yay).
 Do your best to understand how the study was performed and what were the main findings.
 I encourage you to be patient with yourself and give yourself plenty of time for the reading.
 We will go over some tips on reading technical articles in class, but if you want to be extra prepared, here is a nice primer: “The art of reading a journal article.”

 Here are the links to the materials:

-- Reading: Ditto and others 2019, “At least bias is bipartisan…” This paper investigates if biased interpretation of science is associated with political party (if you don’t have access, PDF is in Section 1 folder).
+- Reading: Ditto and others 2019, “At least bias is bipartisan…” This paper investigates if biased interpretation of science is associated with political party (if you don’t have access, the PDF is in the Section 1 folder on Box).

 Here are some further readings (not required, but definitely worth the time):

 - Elder Dieter F. Uchtdorf 2013, “What is truth.”
 This CES address provides a Restored Gospel perspective on knowledge, media literacy, and the importance of truth: